matt-harvey/dailycashmanager/user_guide/Getting started.rst

-Don't worry if this doesn't make perfect sense immediately; you can adjust things later as you become more familiar with the envelope method of budgeting, and with your own spending patterns as you record them in the DailyCashManager.
+Don't worry if this doesn't make perfect sense immediately; you can adjust things later as you become more familiar with the envelope method of budgeting, and with your own spending patterns as you record them in DailyCashManager.

 Note the *Total to allocate* number at the top right of the wizard page.
 This